Physical Layer Deception as a Stackelberg Game: Strategy Regimes, Equilibrium, and Robust Design: Problem Setup

-To distinguish between the channel models of the ciphertext and the key, we define the transmission channel for the ciphertext as the \emph{primary transport channel}, and the transmission channel for the key as the \emph{secondary transport channel}.
-In the \emph{primary transport channel}, the encrypted meaning(ciphertext) $m$ first passes through the channel encoder $\Phi\subscript{M}$, then is transmitted over the physical channel $T$, and finally decoded at the receiver by the channel decoder $\eta\subscript{M}$ to obtain $\hat{m}$.
-As mentioned above, with appropriate channel coding and error detection, the occurrence of the case \emph{confusion}—namely, decoding one codeword into another valid codeword—can be regarded as negligible.
-Therefore, the \emph{primary transport channel} can be modeled as an erasure channel, as illustrated in Fig. \ref{fig:Model of primary transport channel}.
+We define the ciphertext channel as the \emph{primary transport channel} and the key channel as the \emph{secondary transport channel}.
+In the primary channel, $m$ passes through encoder $\Phi\subscript{M}$, physical channel $T$, and decoder $\eta\subscript{M}$ to yield $\hat{m}$.
+As noted above, \emph{confusion}—decoding one codeword as another—is negligible with appropriate coding.
+Therefore, the \emph{primary transport channel} can be modeled as an erasure channel, as illustrated in Fig. \ref{fig:primary_transport_channel}.